 "Such as, Jubal?"
 I asked.

 "Cattle and horses rustled.
 Barns and houses set on fire.
 Gunshots during the night.
 People have been hurt and finally two days ago, the Murrays were found hung from them barn rafters.
 All of them.
 Mother, Father and even the children.
 Katey was only three.
-What kind of animal hangs a llittle girl?"
+What kind of animal hangs a little girl?"
 Jubal looked at me and had tears in his eyes.

 I responded quickly," A dead man.
 Where do we start?"

 In the morning we broke camp and saddled up.
 Jubal led off and I followed.
 He had a destination in mind and wanted to get there as soon as possible.
-He didn't say where, but said he would take me there none the less.
+He didn't say where but said he would take me there nonetheless.

-Heading north by northwest, we wove our way through trees of Birch, Aspen, Pine and Cedar.
+Heading north by northwest, we wove our way through trees of Birch, Aspen, Pine, and Cedar.
 The leaves of the Birch danced on the breeze, flashing glimpses of Silver on the bottom of each one.
 Laredo had always loved the smell of Cedar and Pine, so he enjoyed himself during the long ride.

-Come mid afternoon Laredo could see a jumble of rocks up ahead.
-It was as if someone had thrust massive rocks up through the Earth's crust in a close knit pattern.
+Come mid-afternoon Laredo could see a jumble of rocks up ahead.
+It was as if someone had thrust massive rocks up through the Earth's crust in a close-knit pattern.
 They stopped before them.